andradebru/andradebru/README.md

 <h3> &nbsp; And I'm... </h3>

 - &nbsp; ...a software and web development student.
-- &nbsp; ...Buser Tech full stack web intern developer.
+- &nbsp; ...looking for a new career challenge.
 <br/>

 <a href="https://github.com/andradebru">